TexasInstruments/edgeai-tensorlab/torchmodelopt/README.md

 | ------------- |:-------------:    | :-----:                |
 | MobileNetv2  | 71.88 | 64.64          |
 | ResNet50     | 76.13         |   74.07              |

+<h3> > The results obtained are preliminary results, and have scope for optimizations. </h3>

 # FAQ